VowpalWabbit/vowpalwabbit.github.io/_guides/cb_simulation.md

 ---
 title: Simulating a news personalization scenario using Contextual Bandits
-order: -1
+order: 4
 module_id: cb_simulator
 description: This tutorial will guide you through how to structure a simulator to model a real world scenario using contextual bandit algorithms.
 guide_link_text: 'Begin tutorial'
-show_on_learn: false
+level: advanced
 layout: tutorial
 body_class: tutorial
-resource_icon: /svg/resources/guide.svg
+tags: contextual&nbsp;bandits
 ---

+## Simulating a news personalization scenario using Contextual Bandits

-In the [Contextual Bandit(CB) introduction tutorial](https://vowpalwabbit.github.io/guides/contextual_bandits.html), we learnt about CB and different CB algorithms.
+In the [Contextual Bandit(CB) introduction tutorial](contextual_bandits.html), we learnt about CB and different CB algorithms.
 In this tutorial we will simulate the scenario of personalizing news content on a site, using CB, to users.
 The goal is to maximize user engagement quantified by measuring click through rate (ctr).

 Let's recall that in a CB setting, a data point has four components,